How to make WhatsApp opt-ins for businesses [GDPR info]

 1. Set a single opt-in trigger message

-It only takes a minute with our WhatsApp link generator.
+Create your own link with our WhatsApp link generator.

-typie-chatTypie's tip: Keep the trigger message short but explanatory.
+Typie tip: Keep the trigger message short but explanatory.
 WhatsApp is still quite new as a marketing channel for customers, so some companies even state "send this message to us" in the trigger message.

-"Hey leevje, I'd love to sign up for your WhatsApp news" triggers leevje's WhatsApp opt-in flow
+"Hey leevje, I'd like to sign up for your WhatsApp news" triggers leevje's WhatsApp opt-in flow and second opt-in (see success story here)

 2. Add automated double opt-in message